Take in-person payments from mobile applications using an embedded checkout flow and Square hardware.

-Reader SDK is not supported in the Square sandbox.
-See the Testing Mobile Apps guide for more information.
+Reader SDK is not supported in the Square Sandbox.
+For more information, see Test Mobile Applications.

-Reader SDK 1.3 does not support Payments API.
-Use the Transactions API to get payments generated by Reader SDK 1.3.
+Reader SDK does not support the Payments API.
+Use the Transactions API to get payments generated by Reader SDK.

-Reader SDK cannot process transactions when off-line: A Reader SDK app must be connected to the internet and be able to reach Square servers in order to process any payment cards taken by the app.
+Reader SDK cannot process transactions when offline.
+A Reader SDK application must be connected to the Internet and be able to reach Square servers to process any payment cards taken by the application.

 Reader SDK supports in-person payments by embedding the Square checkout flow and Reader settings manager in mobile applications.
-The workflow includes 4 key elements:
+The workflow includes four key elements:

-Reader settings — manages connection state and setting details for Square Readers.
+Reader settings.
+Manages the connection state and setting details for Square Readers.

 Transaction.tenders.id.
 The transaction tender must be a payment card, not cash or other tender.
-You can see examples in
+For examples, see Migrate from the Transactions API.

 Developers should make best efforts to update their working version of Reader SDK as soon as new versions are available.
-Square will support a given version of Reader SDK for 2 years following its initial release, unless an update is required to address critical security updates or vulnerabilities or as otherwise deemed necessary by Square.
-If it becomes necessary to discontinue support for an SDK version before the 2-year life expectancy, Square will contact you in advance via the email address associated with your Square account.
+Square supports a given version of Reader SDK for two years following its initial release, unless an update is required to address critical security updates or vulnerabilities or as otherwise deemed necessary by Square.
+If it becomes necessary to discontinue support for an SDK version before the two-year life expectancy, Square contacts you in advance using the email address associated with your Square account.